Welcome | spec | C-PLOT | Support | Users | Contact

 savstate

-Writes the current state to the state file.
+Writes the current state to the state files.

-The state file contains the variables, macro-file bitmap, output file names and command history unique to each user, terminal and diffractometer.
-The state file preserves the current situation when the user leaves the program, so that the same situation can be restored when the user later returns to the program.
+The state file contains the variables, macro definitions, output file names and additional parameter values unique to each user, terminal and diffractometer.
+A separate file stores the user's command line history.
+The state files preserve the current situation when the user leaves the program, so that the same situation can be restored when the user later returns to the program.

 spec can be invoked with a -u user flag and a -t tty flag.
 These flags instruct the program to initialize the current user's state from the files associated with the other user and/or terminal.
 Subsequent savstate commands access the user's natural state file.